eliasmagn/postmarketOS_kiauh/README.md

 > ✅ **BusyBox-friendly policykit install** – postmarketOS ships BusyBox utilities whose `grep` lacks the `-P` flag used by Moonraker's policykit script.
 When that happens KIAUH now installs GNU `grep` automatically on apk-based systems and retries the helper so the policykit rules land correctly.

+> 🚫 **PackageKit-free system updates** – Alpine/postmarketOS mirrors do not ship PackageKit, so KIAUH now skips Moonraker's policykit helper and disables the Update Manager's system package provider on those hosts.
+This prevents the "PackageKit warnings detected" banner and keeps Moonraker from polling an update backend that cannot exist on apk-based devices.

 #### Crowsnest core installer (`tools/libs/pkglist-generic.sh`)

 | Debian package     | Alpine package(s)           |